chef/automate/components/docs-chef-io/content/automate/ha_deployment_quick_start.md

    "
    ```

-4. Set DNS entries:

-DNS should have entry for `chefautomate.example.com` and `chefinfraserver.example.com` pointing to respective Load Balancers as shown in `chef-automate info` command.
+Note: DNS should have entry for `chefautomate.example.com` and `chefinfraserver.example.com` pointing to respective Load Balancers as shown in `chef-automate info` command.

 Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).